khanlab/khanlab.github.io/README.md

 ### `news`

 Similar to people, `posts` (found under `news/_posts`) are used to create articles.
 However, the date used here is important as it is used to sort and grab the latest articles.

+_News prior to summer of 2021 is unavailable_

 ### `publications`